 OUTPUT

 Title Bonn Square, Oxford

 Narrative

 Bonn Square is a new public space located in the centre of Oxford which reconciles the conflicting demands of various public and private stakeholders while developing an architectural quality which is inherently modern yet sits comfortably within a revered historic context.
 It is an exemplar of a public space which employs apparently simple techniques to achieve a radical result, creating a space which draws significant numbers of visitors.
 The space operates successfully both as an informal backdrop to the daily life of the city and as a space for civic and informal events.
 The project has been the subject of many professional journal reviews and articles as well as appearing in the local and national press..
 It was the winner of an RIBA open international competition and has also been the recipient of many awards, including the Royal Scottish Academy Medal for Architecture and the Scottish Design Awards Landscape Award

 Question

-Can we transform a heterogeneous space into a homogeneous space which conveys a character and atmosphere particular to Oxford?
 How can a meaningful public space be formed from the conflicting demands of multiple stakeholders, conservation legislation and contemporary public space usage?
+Can a series of fragmented land parcels which are a setting for anti-social behaviour be transformed into a coherent, safe and fully accessible public space?

 Submission No.